ha-lins/shuai.lin.github.io/_pages/publication.md

 You can also find my articles on <u><a href="https://scholar.google.com/citations?user=Pi9IVvUAAAAJ&hl=en">my Google Scholar profile</a>.</u>

 ## 2020
-* _Linguistically-Informed Interpolation of Hidden Space for Semi-Supervised Text Classification_
+* _MixText: Linguistically-Informed Interpolation of Hidden Space for Semi-Supervised Text Classification_
 **Jiaao Chen**, Zichao Yang, and Diyi Yang
 ACL, 2020